gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Follow me."

-A few minutes and a lot of questions later, the whole village was in the cobbled square---or rather, the whole village minus most of the adults, who had left a week ago for the snowfields to collect Stale's clouds from their winter pasture.
+A few minutes and a lot of questions later, the whole village was in the cobbled square—or rather, the whole village minus most of the adults, who had left a week ago for the snowfields to collect Stale's clouds from their winter pasture.
 Three hundred people,